Christonja/100-days-of-code/log.md

 For example, today felt productive because I was awake and I went over alot of my react learning and it's feels quite reinforced at this point.
 However had I gone over it last night or the night before I don't think that would've been the case.
 Potentially I could've studied or coded 'something else'.
 Maybe that's what I'll do next time?
 Anyway.
 For now it's all a learning experience and today felt productive so, we're back on track with React :)

+### Day 38: September 22, Sat, 2018

+**Today's Progress**: Working further through the React tutorials on FreeCodeCamp

+**Thoughts**: So I only managed a measly hour today.
+It turns out I have some health problems I need to sort out, so.. my extra studies are going to have to remain minimal for now.
+I will still do the hour a day, however, I'm concerned about my health and feel I should take it easy for a couple of weeks before spending too much time coding.
+Instead I will focus more on my lifestyle changes like exercise and eating better and sorting out possible issues with high blood pressure.
+Probably smart anyway as I have recently started a new job which is stressful enough and although I do enjoy the extracurricular study, It can be stressful if I'm struggling with a concept or something.
+So for now, it'll likely be kept to a minimum.
+However the beauty of 100daysofcode is it keeps you going even for just an hour a day, which I feel is manageable.